Recommendations on Two-Factor Authentication

 Advice on best solutions for two-factor authentication

-A client needs to secure their account against hijacking and hasn’t enabled up 2-password authentication yet.
+A client needs to secure their account against hijacking and hasn’t enabled 2-factor authentication yet.

 A high-risk client has set up SMS-based 2-factor authentication and we need to advise them to use a more reliable solution.

 Abbreviated as 2FA, Two-Factor Authentication (also called 2-Step Verification) is a way to protect accounts beyond a password.
 When 2FA is enabled, a piece of information (the password or passphrase) and an object (a mobile device or a security key) are needed to log into an account.
 This means that, even if someone were to get hold of their target’s primary password, they could not access their account unless they also had their mobile phone or another secondary means of authentication.

 We should warn the client that when enabling 2-factor authentication they should always prefer an alternative method over SMS-based 2FA, as this is more vulnerable to hijacking.
 For more information, we can link this article.

 What follows is a list of links with instructions on how to enable 2-factor authentication for the most popular online services:

 - If the client is at high risk of account hijacking and does not need to download their email or to encrypt it with Thunderbird+Enigmail or another mail client, we can suggest that they enable the Google Advanced Protection Program and guide them through the steps.

 - Also see Article #90: Two-Factor Authentication for Google Account